Reno Solar Capacity Factors

 NV Energy Renewable Energy Power Purchase Agreements

-NV Energy’s renewable energy portfolio is divided among geothermal, solar, hydroelectric power, waste, heat, and wind.
-These are not, however, evenly distributed.
-Most of the generation these NV Energy-contracted partners produce are geothermal or hydroelectric power.
+NV Energy’s renewable energy portfolio divides into geothermal, solar, hydroelectric power, waste, heat, and wind.
+These aren’t, however, evenly distributed.
+Most of the generation these NV Energy-contracted partners produce includes geothermal or hydroelectric power.

 Solar Supply Assets at NV Energy

 All of these factors point toward solar being a great option for Nevada residents.
-If you would like to learn more about solar or find out if you qualify for an array Go Solar Group can help you if you live in Reno, Nevada, or the greater Carson City area.
+If you would like to learn more about solar or find out if you qualify for an array, Go Solar Group can help those who live in Reno, Nevada, or the greater Carson City area.